Nutrition and HIV

 It is not always easy to stick to a well-balanced and healthy diet.
 However, the benefits of good nutrition are clear.
 Well-nourished people have a healthier immune system and are better prepared to fight off infections.
 In addition, many HIV+ people use food and supplements to manage a variety of complications and side effects.

-Think of your diet and supplements as part of your total strategy to fight HIV and stay healthy.
-Although research has yet to identify specific recommendations for HIV+ people, a well-balanced and varied diet that includes all vitamins and minerals seems to be the best way to go.
+Your diet and supplements are key parts of your total strategy to fight HIV and stay healthy.
+Although there are no US nutritional guidelines with specific recommendations for HIV+ people, a well-balanced and varied diet that includes all vitamins and minerals seems to be the best way to go.
 Work with your health care provider and a dietician or nutritionist on a regular basis to develop the best plan for you.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.